pointwisegmbh/locarta-public-docs/android/docs/index.md

 #### Robolectric

 If you see the message: `Conflict with dependency 'com.google.protobuf:protobuf-java'.
-Resolved versions for app (3.1.0) and test app (2.6.1)`, then please replace Robolectric dependency in `build.gradle` file with these lines:
+Resolved versions for app (3.1.0) and test app (2.6.1)`, then replace Robolectric dependency in `build.gradle` file with these lines:

 ```
 testCompile("org.robolectric:robolectric:3.1.2") {